 Send tests to your phone, so you can see how your campaign will render when viewed on mobile devices.

 - Ask for testing volunteers.

 Ask friends and colleagues to review your campaign content.
 Since they are not as familiar with your content as you are, they will likely catch typos or unclear content that you may have missed.

 Merge tags pull field data from your audience to generate personalized content, so they have to be connected to a live audience to display correctly.
 For example, when you send a test email from the Campaign Builder, we can't replace the tags with any data because we only have the email address you provided.

 To see how your tags will look for your subscribers, try one of these methods instead.

 - In Preview Mode, toggle the slider to the green checkmark to enable live merge info to see how the merge tags will appear for certain subscribers.

-- Send your campaign to a test list with the required list field data to make sure the merge tags display as expected.
+- Send your campaign to a test audience with the required audience field data to make sure the merge tags display as expected.

 - Are all the images in your email working?

 If you used Mailchimp's templates, make sure the image has uploaded properly.
 If you provided your own code, make sure you're using absolute paths for images, meaning you need your whole image URL, not just the file location on your server.
 Also check to make sure that all of your images are hosted on your public web server, and aren't on a password-protected site.